Kitchen Renovation Permits in Vancouver (2026 Guide)

 - Adding circuits, relocating outlets, or upgrading lighting

-- Moving sink/dishwasher or adding a water line
+- Moving sink or dishwasher, or adding a water line

 - Changing hood venting or creating new ducting paths